xyzmoney-tournaments/tournament-tr/README.md

 ### `announceWinner`

 **Main purpose:**
-* reports the winner address to the contract and assignes the tournament with the status of *Winner*.
+* reports the winner address to the contract and assignes the tournament with the status *Winner*.

 **Input parameter:**
 * the winner address.